 In 1964 our visionary parishioners established the Parish Scholarship Fund.
 This was dedicated to Father Green, our first Parish Priest and has been presented annually ever since.
 Any Baptised child from the Parish who has completed Grade Six, and who intends to further his or her studies at a Catholic Secondary school is eligible.
 Tests in Mathematics and English must be undertaken.

 The original red brick construction of three spacious classrooms still provides two learning areas today and a library.
 However, the intervening folding doors have become permanent divisions with blackboards and display boards attached.
 Before these modifications, the folding doors would be retracted to open up a large hall-like area suitable for parish community activities and social functions.

 As enrolments increased various buildings were added – in 1970 two brick classrooms were added, followed by a third and a portable classroom.

 In 1990, application was made for Capital Funding to carry out a comprehensive refurbishment program.
 Funding became available for this project and work was completed.
 A Blessing and Opening of our refurbished buildings took place on September 11, 1994.

 Following this, a major refurbishment of the old Parish tennis courts was undertaken.

 Through the Commonwealth Government Building the Education Revolution program, we were able to officially open our project in April 2011.
 This involved building a new multipurpose hall, resurfacing the car park, installation of a new playground, upgrade of our irrigation system and removal of the portable.

-At the start of 2019 we commenced building works to update our Junior school area with an outdoor learning space, nature playground and new office/admin and staff areas.
-We look forward to this being completed by the end of the 2019 year.
+Through Catholic Capital Grant funding 2019 we completed building works to update our Junior school area with an outdoor learning space, nature playground and new office/admin and staff areas.